sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 - **Large**: An array repeating the Medium event 100 times.

 The source code and setup for these benchmarks are available in the [dynamic-protobuf-in-go/benchmarks](https://github.com/sudorandom/kmcd.dev/tree/main/content/posts/2026/dynamic-protobuf-in-go/benchmarks) directory.

+*All benchmarks were executed on an Apple M1 Pro (`darwin/arm64`) using Go 1.26.
+Descriptor compilation was excluded from timing and performed once during benchmark initialization.
+Measurements represent deserialization only (`proto.Unmarshal`) and were collected using `go test -bench=. -benchmem`.*

 ### Benchmark Results